 He had to admit it was a short-term solution at best.
 But there was something lovely about the dark, cool quiet of the hole he’d stuck his head down.
 It calmed his urge to snort and paw his feet against the sand.
 The aim of the holiday had been to escape work stress.
 It was an unfortunate coincidence that Jan from accounting had booked the same Cretan resort.
 Off-duty, his natural minotaur head reasserted its dominance.
 That the hole his daughter had dug into the beach kept this from view could be his saving grace.

 This year, Mslexia Fiction Awards include their Short Story, Adult Novel and Flash Fiction competitions.
 The deadline for each is 30th September 2019.

-Entry fees are £10 per short story, £25 per novel extract, £5 per flash fiction and £15 per novella extract.
+Entry fees are £10 per short story, £25 per novel extract and £5 per flash fiction entry.

 Mslexia’s annual short story competition for women writers is open for entries, so now’s the time to search out and polish up your plots!

 The first prize is £2,000 – one of the biggest prizes available in the genre – and includes two optional extras: a week’s writing retreat at Gladstone Library, and a day with a Virago editor.
 Not too shabby!

 Three other finalists will each receive £100.
 The winning stories will be published in the June 2017 issue of Mslexia.

 Stories must be between 300 and 3,000 words in length, not including the title.
 The shortlisted entries will be judged by novelist, playwright and poet Deborah Levy.
 Entires cost £10 each.